 What causes the rind to turn orange, then, if not overall fruit maturity?
 Let me show you some “mandarinas” that I bought on a recent trip to Costa Rica.

-(As an aside, let me acknowledge that I’m using “mandarin” and “tangerine” interchangeably in this article even though a citrus taxonomist might find this irritating.
-Apologies.)
+(As an aside, let me acknowledge that I’m using “mandarin” and “tangerine” interchangeably in this article even though a citrus taxonomist would rightly point out that they’re not synonymous.)

 If found in a grocery store in the U.S., they’d never sell.
 But they’re as mature and colored as they’ll ever get there.
 Nighttime low temperatures in Costa Rica are not low enough to turn them a uniform and beautiful orange, as they get in California.
 Oranges and tangerines grown in California are far prettier than those grown in tropical climates, and it’s because of our colder nights.
 (Read more about citrus peel coloration in this University of Florida publication.)

 Our oranges and mandarins taste better too, in my opinion; they have more citrus tang whereas I find the tropical fruit insipid.

 Taste is subjective, of course.
 Yet taste is the only conclusive test of whether or not it’s time for you to pick the oranges and tangerines from your tree.
 My friend said he’d picked some of his tangerines and they’d tasted fine.
 I told him it was time to pick them then.
 The right time to harvest is whenever they taste good — to you.

 Or your wife.
 My wife likes her citrus tart.
 I pick them for her at least a month before I start picking for myself.
 Oranges and tangerines get sweeter the longer they hang on the tree.

 Growth process of oranges and tangerines